Asymptotic Safety in the Conformal Hidden Sector?: Renormalization Group Analysis

 We plot the running scalar couplings from the EW scale to the Planck scale in Figure \ref{running coupling3}.
-To satisfy the boundary condition \eqref{boundary1}, $Z'$ can only couple to at most two generations of quarks, a point also emphasized in \cite{Hashimoto:2013hta} for the $U\left(1\right)_{B-L}$ model.
-This is because, the more generations of quarks the $Z'$ couples to, the larger $\beta_{g'}$ would be.
-A large $\beta_{g'}$ leads to the fast running of $\lambda_3$, which is not consistent with the slow running of $\lambda_3$ required to satisfy the boundary conditions \eqref{boundary1}, as illustrated in Figure \ref{running coupling3}.
-Thus, we assume $Z'$ only couples to the first generation of quarks.
-While it might be interesting to assume $Z'$ only couples to the third generation of quarks, this would heavily suppress the $Z'$ production rate at the LHC, making the model inconsistent with the diboson excess.
+To satisfy the boundary condition $\beta_{\lambda_3}\left(M_{UV}\right)=\lambda_3\left(M_{UV}\right)=0$ in scenario \eqref{boundary1}, $Z'$ can only couple to at most two generations of quarks, a point also emphasized in \cite{Hashimoto:2013hta} for the $U\left(1\right)_{B-L}$ model.
+This is because $\beta_{g'}$ increases when the $Z'$ couples to more generations of quarks.
+A large $\beta_{g'}$ leads to the fast running of $\lambda_3$ and $\beta_{\lambda_3}>0$ throughout the RG flow until a Landau Pole is encountered, which is not consistent with the slow running of $\lambda_3$ at UV (i.e.~$\beta_{\lambda_3}<0$ at UV) required to satisfy the boundary conditions \eqref{boundary1}, as illustrated in Figure \ref{running coupling3}.
+Because of this constraint and an additional phenomenological constraint (flavour changing neutral currents) that will be discussed in the next section, we assume $Z'$ only couples to the third generation of quarks.

-The singlet quartic coupling $\lambda_3$, from the Planck scale to the EW scale, runs from positive to negative.
+The singlet quartic coupling $\lambda_3$, from UV to IR, runs from positive to negative (i.e.~$\beta_{\lambda_3}>0$ at IR) satisfying the CW mechanism requirement.
 The transition point where $\lambda_3$ runs to zero defines the singlet breaking scale $v_1$ by the CW mechanism \cite{Coleman:1973jx}, a point also emphasized in \cite{Altmannshofer:2014vra}.
 It might seem surprising that the singlet quartic coupling can run to negative values.
 However, the true effective coupling defined as $\lambda_{eff}=\frac{e^{-4t}}{v_1^4}\frac{d^4V_{\rm{s}}}{dt^4}|_{t=0}$ provides a positive effective coupling value of $\lambda_{eff}\left(0\right)=1.2\times 10^{-4}$.
 In addition, we are able to show that the singlet mass predictions in both MS scheme and CW scheme are different by 2\%, implying the consistency of both schemes.